 Indoor plants cheer you up, clean your air, and make your home look fresh and clean for less than the cost of a scented candle.
 But unlike a scented candle, house plants need light, water, and regular attention.

-We’ve all killed our share of house plants—and some of us have killed more than our share.
+We’ve all killed our share of house plants—and some of us have killed more than our share, or we have done all we can to save a dying houseplant.
 If you’re part of the latter group, take your black thumb to your local garden store, and pick up some of these hard-to-kill house plants.
 These five plants can survive on little to no water, are impervious to low light, and do best if you forget about them for a while.
 Best of all, they’re far more visually interesting than your run-of-the-mill English ivy, so you can add freshness and beauty to your décor.

 1. Snake Plant

 Also known as mother-in-law’s tongue, this extremely tough African plant is loved for its ability to thrive even in extremely dark, dry conditions.
 If you have a hallway or bathroom that no plant has been able to survive, try a pot of snake plant.
 It’s an interior decorator’s secret weapon for injecting some living green into gloomy corners.

 This sculptural succulent is known for its juice’s sunburn-healing qualities, but it also makes a superb decorative indoor plant.
 Aloe vera is happiest in bright light and with occasional watering; if you pay too much attention to it, it will rot.

 Black-thumbed bohemians, rejoice!
 Pothos, that staple of 70’s decorating, is back in a big way.
 Tolerant of low light, this variegated plant will grow trailing offshoots that suit it well to hanging containers and high shelves.
 Water your pothos once a week and keep it out of direct sun, and it will grow for years.